 - the donee must accept the gift.

-A gift does not include the performance of services nor the lending of property for a finite period of time.
+A gift does not include the performance of services nor the lending of property for a finite duration.

-Example: If Bill creates a revocable trust that pays its income to Mary with the remainder going to Christine, then there is no gift since Bill retains the right to revoke the trust.
+Example: If Bill creates a revocable trust that pays its income to Mary with the remainder going to Christine, then there is no gift since Bill retains the right to revoke the trust until the property is actually distributed to the beneficiaries.
 Bill also retains liability for the income tax generated by the income of the trust.
-However, if the trust was irrevocable, then Bill incurs a federal gift tax liability for both the gift to Mary and to Christine.
+However, if the trust was irrevocable, then Bill incurs a federal gift tax liability when the property is transferred to the trust for both the gift to Mary and to Christine.

 - the borrower signed a promissory note;

-- a market interest was charged on the loan;
+- a market interest rate was charged on the loan;

 - the loan had a fixed term;

 - the borrower was able to repay the loan;

 - the borrower has made every payment during the term of the loan.

 Additionally, creating a joint ownership for property, such as bank accounts, where the other owner does not contribute to the property will be deemed a gift and the entire amount may be includable in the estate of the contributor.
 For instance, if you add your child as a joint owner to a checking or savings account, then any amount withdrawn by the child will be deemed a gift, or if you buy real estate and name your child as a joint owner, even though the child did not contribute anything for the property, then child's interest in the property will be deemed a gift.